-Our executive director T. A. J. Cunnings will be admitted as a Nominee to the American College of Hospital Administrators at its 29th annual Convocation Ceremony to be held Sunday afternoon, August 25, in the Imperial Ballroom of the Americana Hotel others are in Toronto and Montreal) which are being established by the federal and provincial governments to assess, develop and research prosthetic (artificial limbs) and orthotic (braces) devices and techniques.
-It will serve as a training and educational centre for all of Western Canada and will be a most important arm of the rehabilitation hospital's total treatment and drafting room.
+Our executive director T. A. J. Cunnings will be admitted as a Nominee to the American College of Hospital Administrators at its 29th annual Convocation Ceremony to be held Sunday afternoon, August 25, in the Imperial Ballroom of the Americana Hotel in New York City.